coldshrine/study-notes/books/designing-data-intensive-applications.md

 * Brokerless messaging libraries such as ZeroMQ
 * StatsD and Brubeck use unreliable UDP messaging for collecting metrics
 * If the consumer expose a service on the network, producers can make a direct HTTP or RPC request to push messages to the consumer.
 This is the idea behind webhooks, a callback URL of one service is registered with another service, and makes a request to that URL whenever an event occurs

+These direct messaging systems require the application code to be aware of the possibility of message loss.
+The faults they can tolerate are quite limited as they assume that producers and consumers are constantly online.

+If a consumer if offline, it may miss messages.
+Some protocols allow the producer to retry failed message deliveries, but it may break down if the producer crashes losing the buffer or messages.